-This paper studies the estimation of a nonparametric function φ from the inverse problem $r=T\varphi$ given estimates of the function r and of the linear transform T. We show that rates of convergence of the estimator are driven by two types of assumptions expressed in a single Hilbert scale.
-The two assumptions quantify the prior regularity of φ and the prior link existing between T and the Hilbert scale.
-The approach provides a unified framework that allows us to compare various sets of structural assumptions found in the econometric literature.
-Moreover, general upper bounds are also derived for the risk of the estimator of the structural function φ as well as that of its derivatives.
+This paper studies the estimation of a nonparametric function φ from the inverse problem $r=T\varphi$ given estimates of the function r and of the linear transform T. The rate of convergence of the estimator is derived under two assumptions expressed in a Hilbert scale.
+The approach provides a unified framework that allows to compare various sets of structural assumptions used in the econometrics literature.
+General upper bounds are derived for the risk of the estimator of the structural function φ as well as of its derivatives.
 It is shown that the bounds cover and extend known results given in the literature.
-Two important applications are also studied.
-The first is the blind nonparametric deconvolution on the real line, and the second is the estimation of the derivatives of the nonparametric instrumental regression function via an iterative Tikhonov regularization scheme.
+Particularly, they imply new results in two applications.
+The first application is the blind nonparametric deconvolution on the real line, and the second application via an iterative Tikhonov regularization scheme.